skarukas/resynthesis/README.md

 # resynthesis
 Monophonic audio segmentation and resynthesis--using a recording of a solo instrument to synthesize new audio (through audio splicing).
 Final Project for B557 Audio Processing.

-The report for this project is in `report.pdf`,
+The report for this project is in `report.pdf`, and the slides are in `presentation.pdf`.

 Audio results are available in the `synthesized` folder.